 PTSD: National Center for PTSD

-PTSD Consultation Program Resources
+PTSD Consultation Program: Resources for Providers

 If you are new to treating PTSD, these resources will help you get up to date on assessment and treatment basics.

 - Our PTSD 101 course PTSD Overview and Treatment provides a detailed description of the diagnostic criteria, risk factors and evidence-based treatments for PTSD.

 - The Assessment Overview page includes basic information, relevant PTSD 101 courses and training information as well as links to assessment measures.

 - The Overview of Psychotherapy for PTSD reviews the VA/DoD recommendations and the evidence base supporting cognitive behavioral therapies.

 - The Clinician's Guide to Medications for PTSD offers recommendations for best prescribing practices in the treatment of PTSD.

 These resources can help you get started in learning evidence-based treatments for PTSD:

 - Our PTSD 101 Curriculum and Continuing Education offerings provide background information on the best treatments for PTSD.